jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 print(arr == 1)
 ```

-It can be used with boolean indexing but this will flatten the array to 1D.
+It can be used with boolean indexing, but this will flatten the array to 1D if you use a single mask of the same shape (e.g., arr[arr < 3]).
+However, if you use per-axis boolean masks (e.g., arr[row_mask, :] or arr[:, col_mask]), dimensions can be preserved.

 ```python
 arr = np.array([[1, 5, 9],